julioxavierr/graphql-to-do-list/README.md

 # GraphQL To Do List

-Simple To Do List using [GraphQL DataLoader Boilerplate](https://github.com/entria/graphql-dataloader-boilerplate-ts)
+Simple To Do List built on top of [GraphQL DataLoader Boilerplate](https://github.com/entria/graphql-dataloader-boilerplate-ts)

 #### Setup
 ```bash